MohammadAkbari/MohammadAkbari.github.io/design.md

 ### DIP
 > High-level modules should not depend on low-level modules.
 Both should depend on abstractions (e.g. interfaces).
 >
-> Abstractions should not depend on details.
+> Abstractions(what) should not depend on details(how).
 Details (concrete implementations) should depend on abstractions.

 ## Design Patterns